LucasAho/Adventure-Blog/src/pages/autobio/2023InReview.md

 Regardless, I kept pushing, ever demanding more of my body.
 While I did manage to summit several more mountains, I was ultimately failing in my themes.
 Not only did I lack the self-love to pull over and rest, but also the discipline to do so.
 "Discipline is pushing through the pain", I told myself over and over, with no shortage of "who's gonna carry the boats" running through my mind.\
 \
 This pattern would finally break when, in June, I was invited to join a 2024 Denali Expedition.
 It was an offer I could not refuse, yet I knew if I kept pushing at this rate, my body wouldn’t even hold up through training, much less a month on North America's tallest mountain.
 So at last, I channeled my discipline into hitting the brakes and forming healthy routines.
 I cancelled all my big plans, found a physical therapist, and took two months off to focus on my diet and stretching.\
-But in the absence of those adventures that have long kept me distracted from myself, my self-love took a nose-dive.
-Afterall, how could I love such a damaged and weak shell - this fragment of who I wanted to be?\
+In the absence of those adventures that have long kept me distracted from myself, my self-love took a nose-dive.\
+My goals likewise fell into oblivion.
+I had just taken the big step to live out of my car for the summer and guide full time.
+All of a sudden, all of these plans collapsed, and I was back living with my parents.\
-It was in this lull that I realized that my adventures were not actually making me any happier or more fulfilled.
-They just diverted the pain to a physical manifestation, and without them, I found myself dipping into old vices.
+For a long while, I wondered how I was supposed to love such a damaged and weak shell - this fragment of who I wanted to be.\ Yet this lull came as a blessing in disguise, as it was in this time that I realized that my adventures were not actually making me any happier or more fulfilled.
+They merely diverted the pain to a physical manifestation, and without them, I found myself dipping into old vices.
 This discovery has stuck with me ever since, and for the remainder of the year, I must admit that I have struggled with self-love, and often contemplated giving up on the theme entirely.\
 \
-This is where a third theme crops up: learning to deal with and grow from failure.
+This is where a third theme crops up: learning to deal with and grow from failure.\
+\
 On three occasions this year, I failed a big alpine ascent of a 14er.
 Those attempts were Y-Couloir on Pikes, N. Buttress on Sneffels, and Split Couloir on Split.\
 In the first, I learned that I must rest and recover to perform at my best.
 If I'm already limping to the trailhead, it's time to turn around and rest a while longer.\
 In the second, I learned the cost of poor preparation.
 I also learned to temper my expectations and to accept any outcome.\
 In the third, I learned that I can always get stronger and faster.
 Even at my best, there is always further to improve.\